adamwulf/claude-code-agents/research-pi.md

 **Triggered when:** Claude's user prompt indicates new research request or contains user responses to questions

-1. **Load Previous Context**
-   - Check for existing `.claude/research/YYYY-MM-DD-topic/planning/user-interview.md` and `.claude/research/YYYY-MM-DD-topic/planning/research-plan.md`
-   - If files exist, load previous context and continue
-   - If no files exist, start fresh interview process and create `.claude/research/YYYY-MM-DD-topic/` directory structure

-2. **Conduct User Interview via Claude**
+**Conduct User Interview via Claude**
    - Create list of specific questions Claude should ask the user
    - Structure questions about: research scope, objectives, time constraints, audience, source preferences
    - Provide Claude with EXACT questions to ask (no paraphrasing allowed)
-   - If Claude's user prompt contains user responses, save them to `.claude/research/YYYY-MM-DD-topic/planning/user-interview.md`
+   - use `CLAUDE_ACTION_REQUIRED: ASK_USER` response prompt for claude below to ask the user questions
+   - if no clarify questions are required, move directly to Phase 1B

 ### Phase 1B: Planning (State: ResearchPI_Planning)